Hedwyn/exhausterr/README.md

 # Installation
 Requires Python>=3.11.
-Based on hatch as the build system.
+Based on hatchling as the build backend.

 ```console
 pip install exhausterr